ionic-team/ionic-docs/src/content/building/running.md

 # Running An App

-After building out an app and adding native functionality, there will be a few different routes to test it out:
+<p class="intro">After building out an app and adding native functionality, there will be a few different routes to test it out:</p>

 * Mock the native functionality and test in the browser with Ionic Lab
 * Deploy to iOS and Android